Being a Stay-at-Home Parent is a Serious Profession

 When my wife and I first got married we had a clear understanding of what we thought we wanted based on our prenuptial agreement.
 Among matters of money, marriage, and everything else we agreed there should always be a parent at home, and I wanted it to be me.
 Wanting to become a professional outside the home, she liked this idea very much.

-Having been home for two years now I can safely say that I was wrong about many things on being home.
+Having been home for two years now I can safely say that I was wrong about many things.
 First of all, I thought that being home would be easier than being at work, and that I would be better at it than my wife was.
 It’s not, and I’m not.

 Secondly, I thought I hated working outside the home.
 While there are many aspects I don’t enjoy, I can’t say I have a profound hatred for it, especially since I’d become fairly good at it.